If you have a qualifying child, you can get a bigger credit. A qualifying child:

 - Any age, if permanently and totally disabled

 Your child must have lived with you in the United States for more than half of the year.
 "In the United States" means in one of the 50 states or the District of Columbia.
-Your child must have a valid Social Security number.
+Your child no longer needs a Social Security number to get this credit.